Midigan195/alx-low_level_programming/0x14-bit_manipulation/README.md

 1 - Convert decimal to binary
 2 - Returns value of bit at specified index
 3 - Set specified bit at index
+4 - Set bit to off state at specified index